dcm4che/dcm4chee-arc-cs/docs/networking/specs/wado-rs/wado-rs.rst

 '''''''''''''''''''''
 DCM4CHEE-WADO-SERVICE limits the number of simultaneous RS requests.
 Additional requests will be queued after the HTTP connection is accepted.
 When an earlier request completes, a pending request will proceed.

-.. csv-table:: Table 4.2.6.7-1.: Number of HTTP Requests Supported
+.. csv-table:: Number of HTTP Requests Supported
    :file: common/qido-rs-stow-rs-wado-uri-wado-rs-number-of-connections.csv

 .. _wado-rs-asynchronous-nature: